 First Presbyterian Church of Mumford

 The First Presbyterian Church of Mumford is a historic Church located in the Hamlet of Mumford in the Town of Wheatland.
-It has a High Victorian Gothic–style edifice built in 1883 of rare bog limestone.
+It has a High Victorian Gothic–style edifice built from 1869 to 1883 of bog limestone quarried from a rare fossilized deposit on the Oliver Allen farm east of Mumford.
 The main block of the building is five bays long and three bays wide (approximately 50 feet by 60 feet), with a freestanding 70-foot tower with spire at the northwest corner.
 The Church was listed on the National Register of Historic Places in 2002.

 Phone - (585) 538-4380